 It is the owner/operator's responsibility to have appropriate fire extinguishers in serviceable condition and readily accessible on board as prescribed by local requirements.
 At least one portable extinguisher type 34 B shall be present on board.

-The storage compartment of a portable fire extinguisher is marked by the symbol shown in Fig. 4.
+The storage compartment of a portable fire extinguisher is marked by the following symbol: